 The Marian Institute by the name Arokia Niketan was founded in 1996 with the blessings o f Most Rev. P. Arokiaswamy, the second Bishop of Thanjavur for proyiding facility for study and research in the Shrine Milieu.
 The Institute offers every year many courses connected with Mary and Popular Devotion.
 Having eminent persons in the associate faculty and scholarship facilities for deserving candidates, are a few unique features of the Institute.
 It is heartening, for all, that Bishop Ambrose, who himself is a Scripture scholar, gives eager attention to the development of the Marian Institute.
 It is more than a mere coincidence, that this bishop was linked to the Institute even before his election to the episcopacy.
 With the encouragement of the Bishop, Fr.
 Arul Iruthayam over and above, offering other infrastructure facilities to the pilgrims, has completed a separate building for the Library and residence of the women students.
 Thanks to the constant support of the Bishops and the Rectors of the Shrine, the founder-director Rev. R. K. Samy has a rich collection of sufficient materials for study and research at the Library.

-For further information regarding the diploma course and inquiries as to your need for
+For further information regarding the diploma course and inquiries as to your need for research, please contact:-

 |Season||Throughout the year|